manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 This repository contains individual scripts.
 I have integrated these into the current **Exome-Seq Secondary Analysis Pipeline** ([click here](https://github.com/manojmw/grexome-TIMC-Secondary))
 </br>

-**The scripts have changed a bit (additionally adds GTEX data, checks if a gene is already a known candidate gene and also adds ClusterID & Size) I will update the README soon**
+**The scripts have changed a bit (additionally adds GTEX data, checks if a gene is already a known candidate gene and also adds ClusterID & Size).
+I will update the README soon**

 </br>